jainanjaly/Vehicle_Speed_Estimation_Using_YOLO/README.md

 ```
 python model_training.ipynb
 ```
 Before running the script, ensure all required dependencies are installed as specified in the project documentation.
-Additionally, customize any configuration parameters within the script to align with your project objectives.
+Customize any configuration parameters within the script to align with your project objectives.

 ### Functionality Overview